jiezheng907/tora/readme.md

 # Tora

-Tora means Tiger in JJapanese
+Tora means Tiger in JJapanese.
+Japanese is a difficult language to learn

 ## describe Tiger